 The wireframing was made on an iPad using Procreate.
 It is incredible how easy and fast it is to create quick wireframes and share them with the client.
 Also, I used a white color outline with a black background to match the branding.

 Virgin America was a great inspiration for making the app attractive and using bright and bold colors.I used black as the neutral color and orange and purple as the primary colors.
 This combination is appealing and beautiful, and it gives the UI a unique and influential look.

-Talking about the UX, I made some important decisions, especially in the flow where the user needs to find their parcel.
-I wanted to use the calendar as the starting point to find the parcel.
-The main question was to display when the parcel should arrive, as I think that information is more critical than which items were ordered.
+Talking about the UX, I made some crucial decisions, especially in the flow where the user needs to find their parcel.
+I wanted to use the calendar as the starting point to find the field.
+The main question was to display when the area should arrive, as I think that information is more critical than which items were ordered.
 I think it's more important for the user to know the exact time of their items' arrival.

 Having a consistent design between the app and the package improves brand recognition for the company.

 We created a prototype recreating the main steps of the application development.
 I decided to use After Effects for the animations.